DustinLedbetter/Catering-Website/README.md

 Catering-Website
-This project wasa catering website for a client to use to advertise and sell the bakery goods she makes.
+This project was a catering website for a client to use to advertise and sell the bakery goods she makes.
 <br>
 I chose to code it using the new W3CSS language.
 It has proven to be a good choice and has been very fun to work with.
 My next step will be hosting it and adding features using other languages as well.
 <br><br>